Below is an A to Z list of definitions for a number of common terms and phrases related to income tax.

 Worksheet.
 An IRS document that is provided to the taxpayer to compile information and is not usually filed with the return.

-Learning the vocabulary of tax claims is just one small part of the enormous and labyrinthine system of tax laws that can come into play when you have a tax issue.
+Learning the vocabulary of tax claims is just one small part of the enormous system of tax laws that can come into play when you have a tax issue.
 Professional assistance is often necessary since, even within the legal community, tax issues are acknowledged as particularly complicated.
-Contact a local tax attorney for a free initial case review and learn how they can help resolve your situation.
+Contact a qualified tax attorney to better understand common tax terms and get help resolving your tax issues.